Build a RAG from

 What RAG changes in practice

-No Guesswork
+No guesswork

-Answers become tied to evidence.
+Answers become tied to evidence instead of sounding plausible without support.

-Real-time Ready
+Real-time readiness

-Operational Trust
+Operational trust

 How RAG works